Scotty Grainger: 2005–06

-Not realizing that Shelia was intent on murder, Tom was conned into joining her plot to get back at Lauren by planting a bomb on Lauren and Michael's honeymoon yacht.
+Not realizing that Sheila was intent on murder, Tom was conned into joining her plot to get back at Lauren by planting a bomb on Lauren and Michael's honeymoon yacht.
 Lauren was presumed dead, but Tom saved her in time.
 He kept Lauren and Sheila captive until Lauren convinced him that Sheila was evil.
 John Abbott (Jerry Douglas) discovered that Lauren was being held hostage, and in his attempt to rescue her, Tom was fatally shot in 2006.
 Lauren and Sheila worked together to escape from the bomb shelter that they were being held in.
 Sheila left town after the shelter caved in, and she was severely hurt.
 Luckily, Lauren came out unscathed, and she reunited with Scott and Michael.
 Scott decided to stay in Genoa City with his mother, but he soon faded into the background.
 Several months later in 2006, Lauren revealed that Scott moved back to Toronto.

 In 2012, when Daisy Carter, Sheila's daughter, is freed from prison, Lauren feels extremely endangered.
 She is scared that Daisy will torture her and her family, so she decides to send Fenmore Baldwin, her son with Michael, to live with Scotty until the matter with Daisy is resolved.